 In order to make a traditional Sloppy Joe recipe into an Ultimate Manwich, I knew I needed to add something extra.
 Sloppy Joes are often a little sweet (sometimes a lot sweet).
 Since I love the combination of sweet and spicy, I knew I would first have to add some extra heat.

 I could have just added extra crushed red pepper or thrown in some fresh chiles.
 But it occurred to me that one more flavor would go perfectly with the spicy and sweet.
 Smoky!
 I decided the perfect solution would be to add some canned chipotle peppers in adobo.

 Chipotles are smoke-dried jalapeño peppers and in grocery stores you will often find them canned in adobo sauce.
 The chipotle in adobo would add both the spice I was after and a hint of smoke.
 And the delicious adobo sauce adds even more flavor.

-Now I knew I was on to something but I thought I might need one more thing to make this sandwich ‘The Ultimate.’
+Now I knew I was on to something but I thought I might need one more thing to make this homemade sloppy joe sandwich ‘The Ultimate.’
 What’s one ingredient that makes just about everything better?
 No, not bacon (although the thought did cross my mind).

-I decided to stir in some extra sharp Wisconsin cheddar at the very end.
+I decided to stir in some extra sharp cheddar cheese at the very end.
 Just enough to add that extra dimension of flavor and some extra ‘sloppiness.’

 red bell pepper